Advice for frontline workers

 - Victoria Police workforce

 - Country Fire Authority Emergency Medical Response officers

 - Victoria Corrections workforce

 - Aboriginal Community Controlled Health Organisation workforce

-- Workers in supported accommodation for people with a disability
+- Frontline workers in supported accommodation for people with a disability

 - Community based pharmacy workforce

-The CEA program will also be available to a small number of essential frontline hospital and paramedic workers who regularly operate in an environment that involves consistent exposure to coronavirus (COVID-19) positive patients, who need accommodation on compassionate grounds or those who cannot safely self-isolate at home - for up to a three-month period during the coronavirus (COVID-19) pandemic.
+The Hotels for Heroes program is also available to eligible frontline workers who regularly work in an environment that involves consistent exposure to coronavirus (COVID-19) positive patients, who need accommodation on compassionate grounds, or those who cannot safely self-isolate or quarantine at home.

 Coronavirus (COVID-19) health workforce response